 Paddle Board Cost Myth-Busting

-Every article out these seems to tell you some version of the line that paddle boards cost between $200 and $3000, and if you buy a cheap one you are probably getting crap, and the expensive ones are only for special case uses, so buy a paddle board priced right in the middle.
-Sounds good, but it’s baloney.
-Yes, paddle boards are priced from about $200 to about $3000 and that's a crazy wide price range for a class of products.
-But the paddle board price difference has less to do with the production quality of the product you are getting and more to do with the sales channel you are buying it thru and the intentional price positioning of the brand you are buying.
+There is a huge stand-up paddle board price range, with some boards costing as little as $200 and others as much as $3,000.
+The “you get what you pay for” idea suggests that buying a cheap board means you’re getting a shoddy product but the expensive boards are only for special uses, meaning that you should buy a paddle board priced somewhere in the middle.
+That sounds good, but it’s baloney.
+The truth is that the average cost of a paddle board has less to do with the quality of the product you’re getting and more to do with the sales channel you are buying it through and the intentional price positioning of the brand.

-If you buy thru a traditional retail store, which is where probably 80-90% of paddleboards are purchased thru, you are likely paying 3-5 times the cost of production.
-This is the multiple of cost.
-So if a SUP board cost $350 to produce in a factory, you would pay from $1050 to $1750 in a retail store.
-You’ll also know that the brand you are buying has been vetted by the retailer buyer, so you won't get crap.
-If you do, you take it back and the retailer has to deal with the return and thus that brand won’t last very long.
-That's just how retail works.
-You get curated brand selection and convenience, but you're paying for it.
-There are a lot of middlemen in there too - the factory, the brand, distributors, sales people, freight to move stuff around, the retailer themselves, and of course advertising and marketing.
-They all take a cut, and that’s why a $350 factory cost turns into say $1400 in a store.
+If you shop at a traditional retail store, which is the channel 80-90% of paddle boards are purchased through, you are likely to pay three to five times the cost of production.
+So if a SUP board costs $350 to produce in a factory, you would pay from $1,050 to $1,750 in a retail store.
+You’ll also know that the product has been properly vetted by the retailer: If the board doesn’t do well and it’s returned often, then the retailer has to deal with the return, so that brand won’t last long on their shelves.
+Retailers offer a curated brand selection and convenience, but you’ll pay for that convenience.
+Retail stores have a lot of middlemen: the factory, the brand, distributors, sales people, freight to move stuff around, the retailer themselves, and advertising and marketing.
+Each middleman takes a cut, and that’s how a $350 factory cost turns into $1,400 in a store.

-Within retail, however, there are different retailers that operate on different margins.
-A massive discounter like Walmart or Costco has economies of scale so they can offer product in retail at far more competitive pricing than a specialty SUP shop, or even a smaller mass retailers like Dick’s Sporting Goods.
-If you insist on buying in retail, getting a Costco paddle board is probably your best bet... but just be aware that the SUP brands sold at Costco tend to flourish and then die as Costco chews them up and spits them out, so you may likely be buying a board from a brand that no longer exists in a few years.
-Also, I've heard the return rates on iSUPs sold at Costco so there’s a fair chance that you may be buying a board and returning it.
-Nice that you can, but kind of dumb that you have to.
-I've seen the history of SUP in Coscto over the past decade an we've even been in discussions with their corporate buyers about selling Tower Paddle Boards there, but it just didn't fit the long term focus of our business model.
+Within retail, however, different retailers operate on different margins.
+A massive discounter like Walmart or Costco has economies of scale, so they can offer products at far more competitive pricing than a specialty SUP shop or even a smaller mass retailer like Dick’s Sporting Goods.
+If you insist on buying at retail, getting a Costco paddle board is probably your best bet, but be aware that the SUP brands sold at Costco tend to flourish and then die as Costco chews them up and spits them out, so you may be buying a board from a brand that will no longer exist in a few years.
+Also, it’s important to note that there is a high return rate on ISUPs sold at Costco, so there’s a fair chance that you may end up needing to return your board.

 Paddle Board Prices on Amazon